About Grays of Cambridge

 The others are Gray-Nicolls (cricket), Gilbert Rugby, Gilbert Netball and Grays Hockey.

-The Grays story begins with racket sports in 1855 when Henry Gray, one of five brothers, was employed at the University Arms Tavern in Cambridge.
+The Grays story begins with racket sports in 1855 when Henry Gray, one of five brothers, was employed at the University Arms Tavern in Cambridge (pictured today below).
 There he began making and selling rackets, balls and stringing rackets for the sport of… Rackets!

-For the uninitiated, Rackets is the ancient form of Squash.
-It is still played, including at The Queen’s Club, London, and Grays still make rackets for the sport.
+For the uninitiated, Rackets is the predecessor of Squash.
+It is still played, including at The Queen’s Club, London, and Grays still make rackets for the sport (such as the pair pictured here).
+H.J.
+Gray was a World Champion of the sport.

 Between the 1870’s and 1970’s, Grays released dozens of fine wooden Tennis models, mainly for the British domestic market.